 As a result, the hospital was able to reduce its 30-day readmissions by 10% - a 40% improvement over their baseline.
 Readmissions also decreased to 16% for patients who received messages, and the readmissions rate for those who confirmed an appointment was 8.8%, compared to 15.4% for those who didn’t confirm.
 At the end of the 10-month pilot, it was clearly demonstrated that, not only could mobile apps help patients to keep their appointments to get the proper follow-up care, but it also could contribute to reduced hospital costs.

 As mHealth continues developing to help address healthcare needs in meaningful ways, mobile health startups dedicated to its growth have begun to emerge.
 These mobile healthcare companies aim to transform healthcare services by increasing efficiency and accessibility for both providers and patients.
+(Source)

+A great way to look at how to improve healthcare is by reviewing real-life examples of information technology in medicine.
 There are many health-focused startups and projects currently operating in the global market.
 Some examples of these are:

 Constant Therapy, an app that offers device-based personalized neurological therapy for the treatment of neurological disorders such as strokes and dementia.
 Created by Boston University researchers, the app has delivered more than 27 million exercises to patients.
 Care providers can have patients do exercises during visits or patients can complete them at home on their own.